YoffeG/PyDynamicaLC/README.md

     if dyn_coords == "cartesian":
         position_vec: vector of x, y, z position of each planet at t_min, in AU.
 Mind that the z coordinate should have its sign opposite from the convention (i.e. z -> -z)
         velocities_vec: vector of x_dot, y_dot, z_dot velocities of each planet at t_min, in AU/day.
-Mind that the z_dot coordinate should have its sign opposite from the convention (i.e. z -> -z)
+Same coordiantes system as [x, y, z].

     ### ECCENTRIC/CIRCULAR LIGHTCURVE - Keplerian parameters are AVERAGE values ###
     # p: vector of average planetary orbital periods [days]